shanecelis/keyseq/README.md

   documentation.

-* For the sake of finding key chords in code, prefer one way of describing the keys, e.g., accept "Ctrl-A"; do not accept "control-A" or "C-A" or "Ctrl+A".
+* For the sake of finding key chords in code, prefer one way of describing the keys, e.g., accept "Ctrl-A"; do not accept "control-A" or "C-A". ("Ctrl+A" can be accepted by using the "permit-plus" feature flag.)

 # Install